-Therefore, the US would benefit from ONE BIG DIG – a coordinated private/public infrastructure project to connect every business, school, home and farm with fiber optical cables.
-This would create an invaluable and defensible national asset, as well as many thousands of American jobs.
-Private companies could then share access to this national asset to offer competing services, in the same way that long distance telecom providers shared access to one integrated system of copper telephone wires.
-ONE BIG DIG would create thousands of new jobs to help build a valuable national asset for safer, faster, and more reliable Internet access.
+The US would benefit from ONE BIG DIG – a coordinated private/public infrastructure project to connect every business, school, home, and farm with fiber optic cables.
+This would create an invaluable and defensible national asset as well as many thousands of American jobs.
+Private companies could then share access to this national asset to offer competing services, in much the same way that long distance telecom providers shared access to one integrated system of copper telephone wires.
+ONE BIG DIG for fiber would give us a valuable national asset for safer, faster, and more reliable Internet access.
 A wireless IoT, by contrast, is expected to cut jobs by 38% in the next 15 years.

-On the other hand, the US Government, by encouraging the construction of four or five competing wireless networks to provide 10+ Gbps wireless data transfers, has created a serious problem as this scheme is energy-inefficient, ludicrously redundant, and extremely hazardous to our agricultural industry, our environment, and to us
+On the other hand, the US Government, by encouraging the construction of four or five competing wireless networks to provide 10+ Gbps wireless data transfers, has created a serious problem as this scheme is energy-inefficient, redundant, and extremely hazardous to wildlife, farm animals, pets, and to us.

 May 25th, 2017 | André Fauteux, Editor | La Maison du 21e siecle magazine

 Interview of Dr. Timothy Schoechle.

 “I recommend deploying local fiber-optic networks everywhere.
 All municipalities in North America should put their own fiber networks in.
 They would save a lot of money on Internet access.
 The smart grid has always been confused with smart meters but they are not related.
 The original idea of the smart grid was to use information to better control the generation, transmission and distribution of power.
 This is still a good idea and fiber is best to transmit data.”

 Bruce Kushnick Primer Dec.
 2017 | Scientists for Wired Technology

 Why do we still not have a fiber optics system if we paid for it in our rates?